Silverfish

 Keep an eye out for feeding marks, although they may be irregular whether they are holes, notches along an edge, or surface etchings.
 Yellow stains, scales and/or feces (tiny black pepper-like pellets) may also be seen on infested materials.

-These pests can typically be found in humid, moist areas of the home including basements, attics and bathrooms.
+These silverfish bugs can typically be found in humid, moist areas of the home including basements, attics and bathrooms.
 People have noticed silverfish when they come down on ceiling soffits and/or drop from skylights and canister light fixtures in the ceiling, likely entering through shake roofs.

 Silverfish move fast and are good climbers.
-They can survive for weeks without food or water, but require a high humidity environment of 70 to 90 percent.
-Silverfish prefer areas of room temperature (70-85 degrees F/21-29 degrees C).
+They can survive for weeks without food or water but require a high humidity environment of 70 to 90 percent.
 They are nocturnal and prefer to hide or rest in tight cracks or crevices during the day.
-Silverfish can be found almost anywhere in a house including living rooms, bedrooms, bathrooms, attics, basements, garages and shake roofs.
-In fact, shake roofs are excellent breeding sites for silverfish during the warmer months, as they have an abundance of moisture, cellulose, starch and dead insects.
-From there, they can easily gain entrance and move down through the insulation to enter a home.

 Silverfish usually feed on paper items, glue, clothing and food items, such as flour and rolled oats.
 They prefer proteins to carbohydrates and are cannibalistic — their favorite protein meals include dried beef and dead or injured of their kind.